addyosmani/backbone-fundamentals/index.md

 ##Part 2.5

 In the first two parts of this tutorial series we looked at the basic structure of a Backbone application and how to add and remove models.
 In the third part we will look at how to synchronize the models with the back end, but in order to do that we need to make a small detour and set up a server with a REST api.
-That is what we are going to do in this part.Since this is a JavaScript tutorial I will use JavaScript to create the server using node.js.
+That is what we are going to do in this part.
+Since this is a JavaScript tutorial I will use JavaScript to create the server using node.js.
 If you are more comfortable in setting up a REST server in another language, this is the API you need to conform to:

 ```
 url HTTP Method Operation